Turn Left: Plot

 Whilst Donna Noble and the Tenth Doctor are exploring a bustling chinatown marketplace on the planet Shan Shen, the two soon become separated before Donna meets a fortune teller, who offers her a free reading.
 Donna reluctantly accepts and the teller helps her recall the events that led to her meeting the Doctor.
 (Note: Donna's first meeting with the Doctor is depicted at the end of the 2006 episode "Doomsday" and the start of the 2006 episode "The Runaway Bride".)
 Donna remembers when she was at an intersection going to apply for a new job.
 She wanted to turn left to get a well-paid temp position, while her mother Sylvia wanted her to turn right to take a permanent job as a personal assistant.
 Donna ultimately turned left, which would lead to her meeting the Doctor.
-The fortune teller makes Donna choose again and forces her to turn right.
-As she makes this new choice, a large beetle working for the Trickster attaches itself to her back, and she loses consciousness.
+The fortune teller makes Donna imagine that she turned right instead.
+As she makes imagines this, a large beetle working for the Trickster attaches itself to her back, and she loses consciousness.

 Donna's decision creates an alternative reality in which she never met the Doctor and he drowns in the flood killing the Racnoss children, (Note: The flood is depicted in the 2006 episode "The Runaway Bride".) making him unable to intervene in several other events affecting contemporary Earth.

 Changes include the deaths of the Doctor's former companions Martha, Sarah Jane, her son and friends; Jack being transported to the Sontarans' home planet after his team sacrificed their lives; and the space-going Titanic crashing into Buckingham Palace, killing millions of London's residents, irradiating southern England and closing France's borders.
 (Note: In the normal universe, the Doctor stops the crash of the Titanic in the 2007 episode "Voyage of the Damned".)
 Britain is placed under martial law; the government transfers all non-British citizens into internment camps.